Dr Kate Graham

 Senior Lecturer in English Literature (Theatre)

-My research interests focus on Early Modern drama (particularly revenge tragedies); contemporary performances of Early Modern drama; queer theory; and queer history.
+My research interests focus on Early Modern drama (particularly revenge tragedies); revenge; contemporary performances of Early Modern drama; queer theory; and queer history.

 I have taught in the Department of English, Linguistics and Cultural Studies at the University of Westminster since 2007 and became a permanent member of staff in 2016.
 I have recently developed, and am now course leader for, two new Theatre Studies degrees for the department - BA (Hons) Theatre Studies & English Literature and BA (Hons) Theatre Studies & Creative Writing.